zinigor/docker-comfy/README.md

 # ComfyUI bare bones installation

 This is a docker image project that provides a bare bones ComfyUI installation.
-It's supplied with a SageAttention 2.x binary that gets build on provisioning, taking some time.
+It's supplied with a SageAttention 2.x binary that gets built on provisioning, taking some time.

 ## Current versions: